-On October 30, 2017, the Company replaced its existing credit facility with the 2017 Senior Secured Credit Facility (the "2017 Senior Secured Credit Facility").
-The Company concluded that the 2017 Senior Secured Credit Facility should be accounted for as a debt modification based on the guidance in ASC 470-50.
-The 2017 Senior Secured Credit Facility consists of term loans in the original principal amount of \$40,000 and a \$110,000 revolving line of credit.
-The 2017 Senior Secured Credit Facility accrues interest, payable monthly, at the prime rate plus a margin of 0.50% to 2.00% (0.50% as of March 31, 2019) or at the 30-day LIBOR rate plus a margin of 2.75% to 4.00% (2.75% as of March 31, 2019), in each case depending on the ratio of consolidated debt-to-EBITDA, as defined in the agreement.
-Additionally, the 2017 Senior Secured Credit Facility requires the Company to pay unused commitment fees of 0.15% to 0.30% (0.15% as of March 31, 2019) on any undrawn amounts under the revolving line of credit.
-The maturity date of the 2017 Senior Secured Credit Facility is October 30, 2022.
-Principal payments of \$1,250 are due on the last day of each calendar quarter until the maturity date, when all outstanding principal and accrued and unpaid interest are due.
-At March 31, 2019, there was \$66,250 available for borrowing under the revolving line of credit.
+On October 30, 2017, the Company replaced its existing credit facility with the 2017 Senior Secured Credit Facility").
+The 2017 Senior Secured Credit Facility consisted of term loans in the original principal amount of \$40,000 and a \$110,000 revolving line of credit.
+The 2017 Senior Secured Credit Facility accrued interest, payable monthly, at the prime rate plus a margin of 0.50% to 2.00% or at the 30-day LIBOR rate plus a margin of 2.75% to 4.00%, in each case depending on the ratio of consolidated debt-to-EBITDA, as defined in the agreement.
+Additionally, the 2017 Senior Secured Credit Facility required the Company to pay unused commitment fees of 0.15% to 0.30% on any undrawn amounts under the revolving line of credit.
+The maturity date of the 2017 Senior Secured Credit Facility was October 30, 2022.
+Principal payments of \$1,250 were due on the last day of each calendar quarter until the maturity date, when all outstanding principal and accrued and unpaid interest are due.

-The 2017 Senior Secured Credit Facility is secured by substantially all assets of the Company.
-The lenders under the 2017 Senior Secured Credit Facility hold senior rights to collateral and principal repayment over all other creditors.
+The 2017 Senior Secured Credit Facility was secured by substantially all assets of the Company.
+The lenders under the 2017 Senior Secured Credit Facility held senior rights to collateral and principal repayment over all other creditors.